bric3/bric3.github.io/_posts/2018-11-19-how-to-fail-at-watching-a-file-ina-container-with-java-watchservice.md

 author: Brice Dutheil
 ---

+## Boring code that should be written once and run everywhere

 Suppose the application you're working on needs to monitor changes to a file and rely on Java's `WatchService` introduced in Java 7.
 Developing it and testing it locally works, in unit tests as you want to control